Hamzaaasif/BIM-Computer-vision/README.md

 ## Contributers

-We are welcome our collabraters cloene thie project and create pull requests for further deployments
+We are welcome our collabraters clone thie project and create pull requests for further deployments

 ## Contact us